Crystalline Silica Testing Lab Houston, TX

 What is the required air volume for silica sampling?

 Required volume depends on the cyclone used to achieve the necessary limit of detection.
 Typically, a minimum of 400 to 1,000 liters is recommended.
-Flow rates vary strictly by cyclone model (e.g., Dorr-Oliver Nylon at 1.7 L/min, SKC Aluminum at 2.5 L/min).
+A full-shift sample (8 hours at 1.7 L/min = 816 L) provides excellent headroom below the OSHA Action Level (25 µg/m³).
+Flow rates vary strictly by cyclone model — using the wrong flow rate invalidates the particle-size cut-point and renders the sample unusable for OSHA compliance.

 When is silica air testing legally required?